rhysd/Mstdn/README.md

 menubar hidden, assuming `normal_window` is also true.
 When set to `false`, the menubar will be visible on launch.
 Default value is `false`.

+On Windows, typing Alt key shows the hidden menubar.

 ### `zoom_factor`

 Font zoom factor in application.
 It should be positive number.
 For example, `0.7` means `70%` font zooming.